deh00ni/NtDumpBOF/README.md

 ```
 ntdump <filename>
 ```
-The minidump file will be created in memory and downloaded using the CALLBACK_FILE and CALLBACK_FILE_WRITE.
+The minidump file will be created in memory and downloaded using CALLBACK_FILE and CALLBACK_FILE_WRITE.
 Once downloaded it will be minidump file will be visible at **View** -> **Download**.

 This can subsequently be parsed using Mimikatz